FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_upgrade-template/readme.md

 }'
 ```

-### Auto-upgrading of templates
+### Auto-upgrading templates

-This feature is used to automatically upgrade all stored templates using the old
+This feature is used to automatically upgrade all stored templates that use the old
 YANG repository to the latest YANG repository with help from the version-drop procedure.
-For the auto-upgrading process to work, the latest YANG repository must already be configured.
+For the auto-upgrade process to succeed, the latest YANG repository must already be configured.
 The upgrade process must be explicitly enabled in the configuration file and occurs
 when UniConfig is started.

-There is also an option to back up templates before the upgrade with the standard rotation procedure.
+Additionally, there is an option to back up templates before the upgrade with the standard rotation procedure.
 The names of backed-up templates follow the pattern '{template-name}_backup_{index}',
 where '{template-name}' represents the name of the original template and'{index}'
 represents the backup index.
 The most recent backup index is always '0' and older ones
 are rotated by incrementing the corresponding index.
 If a backed-up template reaches
 the configured limit (maximum number of backups), it is permanently removed from the database.

-Overview of available settings ('application.properties'):
+Available settings ('application.properties'):

 ```properties UniConfig templates configuration (config/application.properties)
 # Template settings